Subscribers have full access to the expanding library of the European Review of Books.

 La capital de Europa es, en ese sentido, un espejo cóncavo que devuelve un reflejo concentrado (y algo deforme) de la imagen que proyecta el continente.

 Brussels is a concave mirror that returns a concentrated (and somewhat distorted) reflection of the projection of its continent.

-« What if all fictional characters from novels continue to dwell somewhere, just like the dead? » Daniela Hodrová’s City of Torment (Trýznivé město) is a magical-realist trilogy set in Prague.
-Her fragmented narratives, sewn together, make something deeply European.
+« What if all fictional characters from novels continue to dwell somewhere, just like the dead? » Sewn together, the fragmented narratives of Daniela Hodrová’s City of Torment (Trýznivé město) make something deeply European.

 « Europe », drawn from memory or intuition.
 Thick and thin strokes of charcoal: a nod to the coal and steel on which the polity of modern Europe is founded.
-But more mystical, too.
-These drawings represent, says the ERB’s print designer Patrick Doan, « the conviction that simple tools can grant us the power to face the god of paper. »
+But more mystical, too: these drawings represent « the conviction that simple tools can grant us the power to face the god of paper. »

 Was a Dutch town founded by Inuits in the 9th century?
 On American discoveries of Europe.

 « If I were to do it again from scratch, » Jean Monnet, a founder of the European Union, supposedly said in the ’70s, « I would start with culture. » Well, who wouldn’t?